HOME MONTHLY ACTIVITY REPORTS FAQ CONTACT US

 Facebook information

-Dakota Drish, Fairbank Part-Time Chief of Police
+Dakota Drish, Fairbank's Chief of Police

-Chief Drish has received a variety of training throughout his career including: Advanced Law Enforcement Rapid Response Level 1 Training, Urine Alcohol Collection Training, Advanced Roadside Impaired Driving Enforcement, National Boating Accident Investigation and Analysis Course Level 1 - Comprehensive, M4/AR15 Carbine/M16 Rifle Law Enforcement Armorer Certification, Air Care Training, CPR & AED, DataMaster DMT Training, NASBLA Boat Accident Investigation Online Course Training, OWI/Implied Consent & SFST training, NASBLA Boating While Intoxicated Detection and Enforcement training, Designated Defensive Marksman Instructor Certification, ILEA Rifle Instructor Certification, Vehicle Close Quarters Battle Training, Designated Defensive Marksman Operator/LE L1 8-Hrs, Precision Rifle For Law Enforcement, Valor Training, Emotional Survival of Law Enforcement, Force Science Training, Firearms Instructor School, Advanced Law Enforcement Rapid Response Level 2 Training, Sig Arms Handgun Armorer Certification, Remington Armorer Certification, LEDT Certification, Statement Analysis Training, Close Quarter's Boat Operation, Hunting Incident Investigation Academy, Interview and Interrogation Schools, the Iowa DNR Law Enforcement Bureau’s Field Training program, Lt.
-Colonel Dave Grossman Presentation and Training, the Iowa Law Enforcement Academy, the Iowa Department of Natural Resources Probationary Conservation Officer Academy, Certified NRA Range Safety Officer training, Certified Instructor Workshops in various educational disciplines for the Iowa Department of Natural Resources, Seasonal Water Patrol Officer Training, Iowa and Vermont Boating Education Safety Courses, Iowa DNR Parks Bureau Seasonal Night Officer Training, Bow Hunting Education, Iowa Hunter Education, and more.
+Chief Drish has received a variety of training throughout his career including: Advanced Law Enforcement Rapid Response Level 1 Training, Urine Alcohol Collection Training, Advanced Roadside Impaired Driving Enforcement, National Boating Accident Investigation and Analysis Course Level 1 - Comprehensive, M4/AR15 Carbine/M16 Rifle Law Enforcement Armorer Certification, Air Care Training, CPR & AED, DataMaster DMT Training, NASBLA Boat Accident Investigation Online Course Training, OWI/Implied Consent & SFST Training, NASBLA Boating While Intoxicated Detection and Enforcement Training, Designated Defensive Marksman Instructor Certification, ILEA Rifle Instructor Certification, Vehicle Close Quarters Battle Training, Designated Defensive Marksman Operator/LE L1 8-Hrs, Precision Rifle For Law Enforcement, Valor Training, Emotional Survival of Law Enforcement, Force Science Training, Firearms Instructor School, Advanced Law Enforcement Rapid Response Level 2 Training, Sig Arms Handgun Armorer Certification, Remington Armorer Certification, L.E.D.T.
+Certification, Statement Analysis Training, Close Quarters Boat Operation, Hunting Incident Investigation Academy, Interview and Interrogation Schools, the Iowa DNR Law Enforcement Bureau’s Field Training Program, Lt.
+Colonel Dave Grossman Presentation and Training, the Iowa Law Enforcement Academy, the Iowa Department of Natural Resources Probationary Conservation Officer Academy, Certified NRA Range Safety Officer Training, Certified Instructor Workshops in various educational disciplines for the Iowa Department of Natural Resources, Seasonal Water Patrol Officer Training, Iowa and Vermont Boating Education Safety Courses, Iowa DNR Parks Bureau Seasonal Night Officer Training, Bow Hunting Education, Iowa Hunter Education, and more.

-Chief Drish has received a variety of awards and held a variety of positions throughout his career to include academic achievement awards, Vice President of the Iowa Law Enforcement Academy’s 249th Basic Training Class, the Robert Klaes Award for being the “Most Congenial” person of the Iowa Law Enforcement Academy’s 249th Basic Training Class, the John Stark Award for being the “Top Shooter” of the Iowa Law Enforcement Academy’s 249th Basic Training Class, and the Iowa Department of Natural Resources Law Enforcement Bureau’s 2019 Fur Harvester Enforcement Officer of the Year, among others.
-Among those listed, Chief Drish has also received recognition from the Iowa Department of Natural Resources Law Enforcement Bureau Staff for investigating the “Case of The Year” which is voted on annually based upon the totality and complication of the case resolution statewide.
+Chief Drish has received a variety of awards and held a variety of positions throughout his career to include Academic Achievement Awards, Vice President of the Iowa Law Enforcement Academy’s 249th Basic Training Class, Robert Klaes Award for being the “Most Congenial” person of the Iowa Law Enforcement Academy’s 249th Basic Training Class, John Stark Award for being the “Top Shooter” of the Iowa Law Enforcement Academy’s 249th Basic Training Class, Fur Harvester Enforcement Officer of the Year, “Case of The Year”, TIP Officer of the Year, Outdoor Heritage Award among others.

-Regularly attending and participating in his local church activities, spending quality time with his family, hunting, fishing, trapping, target shooting, boating, camping, all-terrain vehicle riding, snowmobiling, teaching hunter education, teaching bow hunter education, and teaching fur harvester education are all important outside interests to Chief Drish.
+Regularly attending and participating in his local church activities, spending quality time with his family, hunting, fishing, trapping, target shooting, boating, camping, all-terrain vehicle riding, snowmobiling, teaching hunter education, teaching bowhunter education, and teaching fur harvester education are all important outside interests to Chief Drish.

 Chief Drish would like to say “Thank You” to the City of Fairbank for the opportunity to serve your community as your Chief of Police!